 Copies of the NCC can be downloaded for free from the Australian Building Codes Board website.

 The NCC is amended every three years and technical proposals to change the NCC are considered during this cycle.
 The next update of the NCC is scheduled for 2019.
-More information on the NCC Proposal for Change process can be found here.
+Find more information on the NCC Proposal for Change process.

 The BCA sets the minimum requirements for a building in relation to its structure, fire safety, access and egress, health and amenity and energy efficiency.
 It is referenced and given effect in NSW through the Environmental Planning and Assessment Act 1979.
 All new buildings and new building work must comply with the BCA.